2026 FIFA World Cup Host

-This is the 23rd edition of the 2026 FIFA World Cup Host Selection, the quadrennial international men’s soccer tournament after the 2022 Qatar FIFA World Cup which is associated with FIFA.
-The 2022 FIFA World Cup is the first tournament that the Arab World will host.
+All the 2026 FIFA World Cup Venues will be hosted in the USA, Canada and Mexico.
+This is the 23rd edition of the FIFA World Cup, the quadrennial international men’s soccer tournament after the 2022 Qatar FIFA World Cup associated with FIFA.
+The 2022 FIFA World Cup was the first tournament that the Arab World will host.

-The FIFA World cup 2026 or United 2026 FIFA World is going to host by the 16 cities in three North American countries, which include the quarterfinals, semi-finals, and the final a total of 60 matches.
+The FIFA World Cup 26 or United 2026 FIFA World is going to be hosted by 16 cities in three North American countries, which include the quarterfinals, semi-finals, and final a total of 60 matches.

 The host countries are the United States and neighboring Canada and Mexico which will host 10 matches.
-And this is the first-ever tournament to host by three nationals collaborating with each other for one tournament, after the 2002 FIFA World Cup tournament.
+This is the first-ever tournament to be hosted by three nationals collaborating for one tournament, after the 2002 FIFA World Cup tournament.

-Two nations South Korea and Japan have conducted the 2002 FIFA World Cup also this is the tournament to include 48 teams expanded from 32 teams now many new teams have a chance to enter for FIFA World Cup first time.
+Two nations South Korea and Japan conducted the 2002 FIFA World Cup also this tournament included 48 teams expanded from 32 teams now many new teams have a chance to enter for FIFA World Cup for the first time.

 Here is a detailed summary list that will clarify the 2026 FIFA World Cup Host Selection Qualification and Venues of the USA, Canada, and Mexico.

-On 30 March 2017, FIFA Council Bureau has proposed the slot allocation for the 2026 FIFA World Cup and suggested to submitted the ratification by the FIFA Council.
+On 30 March 2017, the FIFA Council Bureau proposed the slot allocation for the FIFA World Cup 2026 and suggested submitting the ratification by the FIFA Council.

 Confederation | Available slots in finals | Teams started | Qualifying start date | Qualifying end date |